aerinng/collab/README.md

 To access Collab, iOS will be the most ideal to preview Collab as we mainly designed Collab for iOS devices but it still works for Android.
 However, due to security measures by the Expo team, other users are unable to preview the app on iOS without prior authentication from the project owner.

-You may preview Collab by following the [User Guide](https://github.com/aerinng/collab#user-guide).

-Alternatively, you can access Collab by cloning the repository.
-Instructions can be found [here](https://github.com/aerinng/collab#developer-guide).

 Find out more about Collab in this [video](https://drive.google.com/file/d/1yEoX7UF2L5jVTuDJbfPLYAWwAbgQAKR7/view?usp=sharing)!

 <p align="center">